 It's very rare for gas or electricity suppliers to disconnect people and water companies aren't allowed to cut you off at all.
 The first step is to contact them and discuss your arrears.
-They may be able to arrange a payment scheme that spreads the cost of repayment over several months.
+They may

 Should you tell your bank?